DynamicTranslator/DynamicTranslator/README.md

 ### Project Information and The Goal
 This project provides translation words or sentences while reading and working and any needed time.
-So, I'm using this while reading PDF Ebook mostly.Project is small but very useful (at least me :)) I hope this useful for you.
+So, I'm using this while reading PDF Ebook mostly.Project is small but very useful (at least for me :)) I hope this is useful for you.

 C# , WPF